Featured Posts

 In a head-to-head battle with a competitor, a TCO tool easily builds the case that, while the initial prices may differ, your solution will provide more value at a lower cost over time than the alternate solution.
 Your sales representative partners with the buyer, using the TCO tool to create a business case.

-4. Justifying the Investment with an ROI Tool
+4. Justify the Investment with an ROI Tool

 As the prospective customer has moved along the buyer’s journey, you have helped build a business case that clearly shows the superiority of your solution regarding financial outlay, especially in comparison to another solution.